 - Death is inevitable.
 It’s a fact, a reality that we all face but aren’t prepared for or keep in mind when making decisions.
 You’re not going to come back again so make the best use of it.

 - Some decisions have to be made no matter what the consequences.
-Not all may agree to them – Steve Jobs was upset when people didn’t greet the introduction of the iPad too warmly.
+Not all may agree with them – Steve Jobs was upset when people didn’t greet the introduction of the iPad too warmly.
 And now, the world wouldn’t be the same without the iPad.

 - Learn from your mistakes.
 We all make them.
 I’ve made some huge ones.
 But you can’t go back, you can only move forward.
 And later down the road, you realized, you probably wouldn’t be where you are if it wasn’t for your mistakes.
-You had to make them to reach where you have now – it’s about connecting the dots when you look backwards, you can’t connect them looking forward, as Steve Jobs said in his Stanford address.
+You had to make them reach where you have now – it’s about connecting the dots when you look backward, you can’t connect them looking forward, as Steve Jobs said in his Stanford address.